GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/all-feature-bundled-extensions/docs/modules/all-feature-bundled-extensions/en.md

 # “All Extensions” Bundle

-This bundle contains **all of Gato GraphQL extensions**, in a single plugin, allowing you to achieve all superpowers using GraphQL:
+This bundle contains **all of Gato GraphQL extensions**, in a single plugin.

-- GraphQL as an API
-- GraphQL as engine for your app
-- GraphQL as dev/admin tool
-- GraphQL as translation tool
-- GraphQL as HTTP client
-- GraphQL as notifications system
-- GraphQL as data synchronization tool
-- GraphQL as automation tool

-In addition to added functionality, this bundle also contains integrations with 3rd-party WordPress plugins, adding support to retrieve/mutate their data via GraphQL.

-As new extensions are created and released, they will also be added to this bundle.

 ## List of bundled extensions